 Some small parties of Boers were already showing white flags when General Kock led a counterattack, dressed in his top hat and Sunday best.
-He drove back the British infantry in confusion, but they rallied,
+He drove back the British infantry in confusion, but they rallied, inspired by Hamilton (and reportedly, a bugler of the Manchesters and a Pipe Major of the Gordons) and charged again.
+Kock and his companions were killed.

 As the remaining Boers mounted their ponies and tried to retreat, two squadrons of British cavalry (from the 5th Lancers and the 5th Dragoon Guards) got among them with lances and sabres, cutting down many.
-This one of the few occasions during the Boer war in which a British cavalry charge made contact.
+This was one of the few occasions during the Boer war in which a British cavalry charge made contact.